phillipclarke29/CV/README.md

 #### IT entrepreneur

-- 10 years building tech businesses, some successfull, many unsuccessfull.
+- 10 years building tech businesses, some successful, many unsuccessful.
 - Building, making and selling products for various clients and having lots of fun with start ups, charities, and local government including North Lanarkshire Council Haringey Council, Norfolk County Council, Gaucher Association and Amelore Ltd.
 - Ran my own IT companies with turn over of £200,000 a year.
 - Led the business development of CareZone, a secure web service for vulnerable children https://www.google.co.uk/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=carezone+%22who+cares+trust%22